pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

+The standard library prelude is a module in the standard library, i.e. `std::prelude::v1`, that gets auto imported at the top of every other module, i.e. `use std::prelude::v1::*`.
+Thus the following traits are always in scope and we never have to explicitly import them ourselves because they're part of the prelude:
+- Send
+- Sync
+- Sized
+- Default
+- Copy
+- Clone
+- ToString
+- PartialEq
+- Eq
+- PartialOrd
+- Ord
+- FnOnce
+- FnMut
+- Fn
+- Drop
+- From
+- Into
+- AsRef
+- AsMut
+- ToOwned
+- Iterator

 ### Derive Macros

-The standard library exports a handful of derive macros which we can use to quickly and conveniently impl a trait on a type if all the members within the type also impl the trait.
+The standard library exports a handful of derive macros which we can use to quickly and conveniently impl a trait on a type if all of its members also impl the trait.
 The derive macros are named after the traits they impl:
 - Clone
 - Copy
 - Debug